Sam Hughes: From Salisbury Plain to Flanders Fields

 Hughes left for London at the same time as the First Contingent did, as he heard correct reports that the British War Secretary, Lord Kitchener, was planning on breaking up the CEF when it arrived in Britain to assign its battalions to the British Army.
 As Hughes took an ocean liner he arrived in Southampton several days before the CEF's arrival, and upon his landing, he told the British press that if it was not for him that the convoy of 30 ships taking the CEF across the North Atlantic would have been torpedoed by U-boats, though just how Hughes had saved the 30 ships from U-boats was left unexplained.
-Hughes was determined that the CEF fight together and upon arriving in London, went dressed in his full ceremonial uniform as a major-general in the Canadian militia, to see Kitchener.
+Hughes was determined that the CEF fight together and upon arriving in London, went dressed in his full ceremonial uniform as a major general in the Canadian militia, to see Kitchener.
 Hughes clashed with Kitchener and insisted quite vehemently that the CEF not be broken up.
-In a telegram to Borden, Hughes wrote: "I determined that Canada was not be to treated as a Crown Colony and that, as we paid the bill and furnished the goods, which in nearly every instance were better than the British, I would act."
+In a telegram to Borden, Hughes wrote: "I determined that Canada was not to be treated as a Crown Colony and that, as we paid the bill and furnished the goods, which in nearly every instance were better than the British, I would act."
 Hughes won his bureaucratic battle with Kitchener and ensured the CEF stayed together, mostly by arguing that since the Dominion was paying the entire costs of maintaining the CEF, the Dominion government should have the final say over its deployment.
 Berton wrote that ensuring the CEF stayed together was Hughes's greatest achievement, as without his intervention in October 1914, what ultimately became the Canadian Corps of four divisions would never have existed.
 In the fall of 1914, Hughes created the Shell Committee to manufacture shells and bullets for both the Canadians and the British.
 By Christmas 1914, the Shell Committee had orders for 2 million shells and 1.9 million brass casings.